-In the case Dobbs v.
-Jackson Women's Health, currently under consideration by the U.S. Supreme Court, a central argument of one amicus brief is that "there is no adequate credible evidence that women have enjoyed greater economic and social opportunities because of the availability of abortion" (Collett, Alvare, and Bachiochi, 2021).
+In Dobbs, a central argument of one amicus brief was that "there is no adequate credible evidence that women have enjoyed greater economic and social opportunities because of the availability of abortion" (Collett, Alvare, and Bachiochi, 2021).
 Our findings provide direct evidence to the contrary.